compas-dev/compas_package_template/README.md

-# COMPAS package template
+# SOMS package template

-Cookiecutter template for COMPAS extensions.
+Cookiecutter template for SOMS repositories.

 [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/readme.html#)
 is a command-line utility that lets you quickly bootstrap a new project from a template.